luisbocanegra/plasma-panel-colorizer/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+I have:

-- [ ] I have searched if this feature hasn't been requested yet.
+- [ ] Searched if this feature hasn't been requested yet.
+- [ ] Verified that I am using the latest version (see *Widget settings* > *About page* or *top right corner for version 1.1.0 and later*), **should be the same as [https://github.com/luisbocanegra/plasma-panel-colorizer/releases/latest](https://github.com/luisbocanegra/plasma-panel-colorizer/releases/latest)**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]